ameseee/kwk-level3-swift/sessions/playgrounds/how_to_pair_slides.markdown

 # A First DTR

-You've already done one set of Swift Playground labs.
-We're about to do another.
-But this time we'll be pairing.
+Turn to your partner and try a 5-minute DTR.

-**Turn to your pair and try a 5-minute DTR**
+You will then work with your partner on our first challenge.

 ---